canonical/launchpad-manual/explanation/journey-of-a-change-to-production.rst

 new changes in the ``db-stable`` branch to the ``staging`` environment and new changes in the ``stable`` branch to the ``qastaging`` environment.
-These jobs are added to the ``stg-launchpad`` user's crontab and the scripts used in these jobs are present in the ``lp:launchpad-bastion-scripts`` repository.
+These jobs are added to the ``stg-launchpad`` user's crontab and the scripts used in these jobs are present in the `launchpad-bastion-scripts repository`_.

 Shell access to these environment is available after connecting to the VPN, logging in to the Launchpad bastion, and switching to the ``stg-launchpad``